paulovn/ml-vm-notebook/README.md

 in the network can also connect to it (unless the host computer has a firewall that blocks port 8008).

-The notebook will require the access password defined in the `Vagrantfile` (unless changed before installation, it will be `vmuser`)
+Using the notebook interface will require the access password defined in the `Vagrantfile` (unless changed before installation, it will be `vmuser`)

 The additional files in the ZIP create a layout for sharing content between the host and the VM: